jefdaj/horcrux/README.md

 horcrux in a photo or audio file, `unhide` to get it back, and `qrcode` to generate a QR code of it, suitable for printing.
 (NOTE: qrcodes not implemented yet)

-When you encrypt something with Horcrux it automatically signs it with your `sign.key`.
-That way when you distribute it to friends or family they can use `verify.key` to check that the file is correct (actually from you and not corrupted during transfer), even though they can't open it.

 Can I trust you?
 ----------------